prophesee-ai/prophesee_ros_wrapper/README.md

 ## Getting Started

-### Publishing data from a live camera and listening them
+### Publishing data from a camera and listening them

 To publish data from Prophesee camera to ROS topics, run: